practicalli/clojure/reference/threading-macros.md

 # Reference: Threading macros
  Using the threading macro, the result of every function is passed onto the next function in the list.
-This can be seen very clearly usng ,,, to denote where the value is passed to the next function
+This can be seen very clearly using ,,, to denote where the value is passed to the next function

 ```clojure
 (->